Configuration Management¶

 Best Practices¶

-- Use environment variables only for CI/CD pipelines and automation
+- Reserve environment variables for CI/CD: Use environment variables only for automation pipelines.

 Troubleshooting¶